 Dr. Buka went beyond social media to streamline patient-care using technology in 2011 with the development of a cancerous mole-checker app, SpotCheck.
 Since its creation, there have been over 3,000 submissions to SpotCheck.
 “Send a photo to a team of board certified dermatologists, answer two simple questions, and within 24 hours they let you know whether it looks atypical.”
 Buka also mentions: “There are other features to the app, like locating nearby dermatologists for an in-person skin examination and information about moles and melanoma”.
 Buka points out that there are many reasons not to go to a dermatologist, “Your insurance might not cover it, the co-pay for your insurance might be too expensive, or you might not have time to go in for an appointment.”

 SpotCheck alleviates all of these problems by bringing dermatology into the virtual space.
-This isn’t really possible with most other fields of medicine because of the visual aspect of most diagnoses.
+This isn’t really possible with most other fields of medicine because of the visual aspect of most diagnoses for which many require to examine using equipment like the one sold by this C-Arm Rentals for Emergency Delivery web seller.
 The best part about the app is that it’s free, all you have to pay for is the service which, often times, is much less than an insurance co-pay.
 Buka states there are future plans for including a wider range of skin conditions like acne and eczema.

 This use of technology to make the patient’s time in the office as efficient as possible has not diluted the quality of the in-patient experience.
 The moist towel you receive when you enter the office, warm in the wintertime and cool in the summertime, is an intimate touch that makes you instantly unwind.
 The availability of online forms that you can fill out prior to your visit makes the in-office experience much smoother and faster.
 The unique, hip, and welcoming interior of each office leaves you charmed while you flip through magazines during your wait.
 Dr.Buka’s philosophy on patient care is that if you make it a homey experience, people will come back.